If you’re planning to add more casual, “amateur” online videos to your overall video marketing strategy, you still need to prepare them carefully.

 Make Sure Your Online Videos Are Interesting

 The reason any video goes viral and gets spread widely is that people find it so interesting that they want many others to see it.
-To understand how to present your online videos you should check out how to optimize your videos.
+To understand how to present your online videos, you should check out how to optimise your videos.

 If they watch your video and kind of shrug their shoulders, it won’t go viral.

 Your Videos Should Be Short But Informative